timm/ezr/docs/index.md

 localized datasets.
 Not everyone has the resources to build models with over a trillion parameters trained from hundreds of gigabytes of data.

-And consumers
-of those big models
-need a locally-built
-reference model:
+Micro modeling from local data has many advantages:

-- Good results from the local models mean we may not need to general models.
+- Good results from the local models mean we can avoid the complexity of these big models (and those issues concern  CPU cost, model hullications, privacy concerns, poor performance on specific problems, etc).
 - Poor results from the local  model can be used as the business case for using the more general models;
 - When the general model fails, the local model can become a useful replacement;